-Advantages of repository mirroring (Options I, II, and III) Advantages of creating a proxy (Options IV)

-- Minimizes network access (after the initial investment of copying the repository to local storage).
-The install process is therefore faster, reliable, and more cost effective (reduced WAN bandwidth minimizes the data center costs). - Allows security-conscious data centers to qualify a fixed set of repository files.
-It also ensures that the remote server will not change these repository files. - Large data centers may already have existing repository mirror servers for the purpose of OS upgrades and software maintenance.
-You can easily add the HDP Repositories to these existing servers. - Avoids the need for long term management of the repository files (including periodic updates for upgrades, new versions, and bug fixes). - Almost all data centers already have a setup of well-known proxies.
-In such cases, you can simply add the local proxy server to the existing proxies' configurations.
-This approach is easier compared to creating local mirror servers in data centers with no mirror server setup. - The network access is same as that required when using a mirror repository, but the source repository handles file management.
+Advantages of repository mirroring (Options I, II, and III) Advantages of creating a proxy (Options IV) Minimizes network access (after the initial investment of copying the repository to local storage).
+The install process is therefore faster, reliable, and more cost effective (reduced WAN bandwidth minimizes the data) • Avoids the need for long term management of the repository files (including periodic updates for upgrades, new versions, and bug fixes). center costs).
+Almost all datacenters already have a setup of well- known proxies.
+In such cases, you can simply add the • Allows security-conscious datacenters to qualify a fixed set of repository files.
+It also ensures that the remote server will not change these repository files. local proxy server to the existing proxies' configurations.
+This approach is easier compared to creating local mirror servers in data centers with no mirror server setup.
+Large datacenters may already have existing repository mirror servers for the purpose of OS upgrades and software maintenance.
+You can easily add the HDP Repositories to these existing servers.
+The network access is same as that required when using a mirror repository, but the source repository handles file management.